Chance the Rapper to bring free concert, festival to Ghana

 “I think that specifically the story of the founder’s independence is something that all black people should know,” he said “There are no free sub-Saharan African countries until 1957.
 I think they should know about the revolutionary leaders on the continent and abroad.
 I think that if we had this connectedness and this interaction, people will actually have a chance to see this.”

-Initially, it was tough gaining commitments from big-name music artists to travel and perform in West Africa.
-With few sponsors, much of the expenses to fund the free concert were out-of-pocket.
+Initially, gaining commitments from big-name music artists to travel and perform in West Africa was tough.
+Moreover, with few sponsors, much of the expenses to fund the free concert were out-of-pocket.

-But Chance’s team found a way to make the trip more affordable for travelers through a partnership with United Airlines, which is offering discount fares to Ghana for a year.
+But Chance’s team found a way to make the trip more affordable for travelers through a partnership with United Airlines, which offers discount fares to Ghana for a year.

-It’s taken a lot of work to organize the event in such a short time, but Chance believes this festival could live on successfully for the next 50 years.
+It’s taken a lot of work to organize the event quickly, but Chance believes this festival could live on successfully for the next 50 years.
 In the future, he wants to host the festival in other countries, such as Jamaica and Haiti.

 But for now, Chance’s focus has been on attracting more people to Ghana, a place he can envision his family living after his daughters head to college.